 Why not even give it a bit of an Easter twist with the addition of some solid egg chocolates?
 Or even some Cadbury Creme Eggs for a truly decadent treat?!!
 Hmmm my mouth is watering just thinking about it.

 Don’t forget to share all of your gluten free baking wins with me over on Instagram and tag me @champagneandgumboots #champagneandgumbootsbakes

 - 200 g Dark Chocolate Nestle are tasty and Gluten Free!

 - 280 g Marshmallows Ensure they are Gluten Free.
 See notes below

-- 1 cup Desiccated Coconut
+- 1 cup Shredded Coconut

 - The key here is to be able to move quickly once your chocolate is melted so preparation is key.
 Grab a large square tin 25x25cm and line with baking paper, ensuring you leave a good length on either side hanging out so as to make it easier for you to remove.

 - Cut or rip some of the marshmallows into pieces so you have a nice variation in size and pop them into a large bowl.
-Add the glace cherries, desiccated coconut and your nuts of choice.
+Add the raspberries, desiccated coconut and your nuts of choice.
 (Nuts can be left whole or chopped slightly depending on what texture/look you're after).
 Give this mixture a bit of a stir and set to the side.

 - Now before you go melting your chocolate ensure you have everything at hand.
 Have your lined tin ready to go next to your bowl of marshmallows and goodies, also have a spatula on hand so that you can move fairly quickly while the chocolate is easy to work with.